mcinglis/test.c/README.md

 }
 ```

+The `Test` and `TestAssertion` structs are `typedef`'d with the same name, so using `struct` with them is optional.
+It's used above as a demonstration; I usually leave off the `struct`.

 [`test.h`](/test.h) has the complete interface and documentation.

 Files that `#include <test.h>` also need to be able to `#include <macromap.h/macromap.h>`, from [Macromap.h](https://github.com/mcinglis/macromap.h).
 Have a look at [Trie.c](https://github.com/mcinglis/trie.c) for an example of how to manage this (and for an extensive example of using Test.c).